WINNER Personal Injury Law Firm of the Year

 What compensation can I claim for my bulging disc?

-If you’ve sustained a disc injury at work in NSW and you make a claim for workers compensation, the following table shows what you may be eligible for:
+If you’ve sustained a bulging disc injury at work in NSW and you make a claim for workers compensation, the following table shows what you may be eligible for:

 Workers Compensation Payments NSWDescription